opendocsg/slw-judgments-backfill/2010_SGHC_7/report.md

 35     When the prosecution closed its case, counsel for the accused submitted that there was no case for the accused to answer.

 36     Had the prosecution established a sufficient case?
-The test is set out by the Court of Appeal in _Tan Siew Chay v PP_ [1993] 2 SLR 14 (“ _Tan Siew Chay_ ”) at 38 that at this stage of the case:
+The test is set out by the Court of Appeal in _Tan Siew Chay v PP_ <span class="citation">[1993] 2 SLR 14</span> (“ _Tan Siew Chay_ ”) at 38 that at this stage of the case:

  In considering whether the prosecution has made out a case against the accused, we have to adopt the approach as laid down by Lord Diplock [in Haw Tua Tau v PP [1980–1981] SLR 73], which we have set out earlier.
 We assume (a) that the evidence on the primary facts is true, unless the evidence is inherently incredible, and (b) that there will be nothing to displace the inferences as to further facts or the state of mind of the accused which would reasonably be drawn from the primary facts in the absence of any further explanation.
 The application of limb (b) necessarily involves the court drawing inferences from the primary facts, and in drawing such inferences the court looks at the totality of the evidence and consider what inference, if any, that can reasonably be drawn therefrom.
 But, in considering any inference to be drawn the court at this stage does not apply the test whether the evidence looked at in its totality would inevitably and inexorably lead to only one inference or inferences for establishing the essential elements of the charge.